 "When it comes to security, the questions we don't ask are much more dangerous than potentially incorrect answers that we still have time to rectify."
 This was the fascinating thesis proposed by foreign policy and China expert Professor Dr. Eberhard Sandschneider, director of the research institute German Council on Foreign Relations (DGAP), in his opening statement at the second Delphi Dialog in Hamburg.

 Set in the Kaispeicher, a converted warehouse in the Altona district of Hamburg, the dialog focused on pirates and electronic fingerprints, on disturbances in global supply chains and asymmetric threats, in brief: on the security challenges faced by the economy in the 21st century and in particular by the modern, global logistics industry.
-In a discussion moderated by Stefan Aust, the former Editor-in-Chief of the German news magazine Spiegel, Professor Eberhard Sandschneider and the CEO of Deutsche Post DHL, Dr. Frank Appel, debated how companies can best meet these challenges.
+In a discussion moderated by Stefan Aust, the former Editor-in-Chief of the German news magazine Spiegel, Professor Eberhard Sandschneider and the CEO of Deutsche Post DHL Group, Dr. Frank Appel, debated how companies can best meet these challenges.

 A diffuse concept of security

 According to Professor Eberhard Sandschneider, an expert on China: "The questions we don't ask are more dangerous than potentially incorrect answers."

 "Security has become a more diffuse concept, uncertainty is the norm," said Sandschneider.
 In today's global village, people are confronted with more paradoxes than ever before.
 "We win wars, but achieve no peace," said Sandschneider.
 Technical advances are thwarted by Medieval tactics: drones and position tracking via cell phone are useless anti-terrorism tools against messengers who carry handwritten notes from valley to valley.